MrGovorun/RuWordly-Telegram-Bot/README.md

 # RuWordly-Telegram-Bot

-## About bot
+## About the bot.
 This is telegram-bot based in aiogram library with two mains functions:

-1. Playing in Wordly
+1. Play in Wordly
-2. Helps with solving Wordly in others services
+2. Help to solve Wordly in other services

-Bot contain dictionary with russian 5-length noun words, but it can be replaced with other launguage words.
-Dictionary also contain weight of all words, that used for sort output.
-In your language dictionary you can replace weight on 0.
+This bot contains Dictionary with 5-length russian language nouns, but it can be replaced with other launguage.
+The Dictionary also contains the weight of all words, that used for sort output.
+You can replace the weight to 1 in your language dictionary.
-Current russian list of words made by parsing site https://ru.wiktionary.org with beatifulsoap library and it's not include in that project.
-You may use your own way to get list of words.
-Weight is count of words in random free text, and it can be update.
-For this data I found text in free source, split text on words, get it normal form, found normal form in vocabulary and incriment weight.
-Weigth used for sort variants in help-mode - rare words in the end of list.
+The current list of russian words was made by parsing site https://ru.wiktionary.org with script based on Beatifulsoap library and it's not included in this project.
+You may use your own way to get list of words.The weight - is a count of words in a free random text, and it can be updated by you.
+For this dictionary I found texts in a free source, then split them on words, got the normal form, and found normal form in dictionary and after that incrimented word's weight.
+The weigth used to sort words variants in a help-mode.
+Rare words are placed at the end of the list.

 ## Install
 For install bot get token from Bot-Father, create file 'config' with code: